oSoc13/tdt-Installer/README.md

 * Git (in your PATH)
 * Composer (in your PATH)

+At the moment, Windows is not supported.
+The installer has been tested successfully on Linux and OS X.

 ## Installation instructions

 To get started, clone this repository to your machine.